Escape the Field

 Escape the Field is a 2022 American thriller film directed by Emerson Moore and starring Jordan Claire Robbins, Theo Rossi, and Shane West.

 Plot

-Six strangers who have been kidnapped wake up in a cornfield.
-They realize they have been abducted, but don't know by whom.
-They understand that they have to survive in this environment that turns out to be hostile, solving puzzles with their respective abilities and some objects that have been given to them (matches, a compass, a canteen, a single bullet gun, a lantern, and a knife).
+Six kidnapped strangers wake up in an endless cornfield.
+Not knowing who abducted them, they must survive in a hostile environment by solving puzzles using their respective abilities and with provided objects including matches, a compass, a canteen, a single-bullet gun, a lantern, and a knife.